Franz Borkenau: Spanish Civil War

 During January 1937, Borkenau made a second visit to Spain, during which he was arrested by Spanish police for his criticism of Communist Party policy.
 Borkenau's experience inspired his best-known book, The Spanish Cockpit (1937), which was widely praised and "made Borkenau's name famous throughout the English-speaking world".
 Reviewer Douglas Goldring praised The Spanish Cockpit as "of exceptional interest to all those who are really anxious to know what is going on in Spain".
 George Orwell was among those with experience with the Spanish Civil War and with the sometimes viciousness of leftist politics who was greatly impressed with Borkenau's Spanish Cockpit.
-Impressed by The Spanish Cockpit, Orwell sought Borkenau and became a friend.
+Orwell sought Borkenau and became a friend.
 Noam Chomsky would later describe The Spanish Cockpit as "an illuminating eyewitness account" of the war.

 In The Spanish Cockpit, Borkenau made clear his sympathy for the Spanish Republic while at the same time being critical how the Republic was fighting the civil war.
 In particular, Borkenau made an issue of the Soviet treatment of Manfred Stern who under the alias of General Emilio Kléber had emerged as the most able of the officers leading the International Brigades fighting for the republic.
 Stern had been recalled to the Soviet Union and disappeared, a victim of the Yezhovshchina ("the Yezhov times").
-Stern was posing as a Canadian, but in fact had been born in the Austrian province of Bukovina (modern western Moldova and northern-eastern Romania).
+Stern was posing as a Canadian, but in fact had been born in the Austrian province of Bukovina (modern western Moldova and northeastern Romania).
 Borkenau and Stern had been classmates at the University of Vienna, and Borkenau was one of the few journalists who actually knew the real identity of "Emilio Kléber".
 Based on his own knowledge, Borkenau felt that the claim that the Jewish Stern was a spy for Nazi Germany was absurd.